 You may be wondering what kind of music you’ll be asked to play for the sight-reading portion of your audition.
 Never fear.

 The sight-reading music just landed on your stand.
-You have about three minutes before you’re expected to start playing.
+Now you have about three minutes before you’re expected to start playing.
 What are you going to do first?